Skip to content

 – Vulnerability Testing Services – This service allows organisations to understand how vulnerable their systems are by simulating potential attack scenarios so that weaknesses in the system can be addressed before they become a problem.
 It includes testing the integrity of internal user accounts and external endpoints.
 These tests should be regularly repeated due to ever changing technology environment making it imperative for companies to keep up with vulnerabilities of their network environment changes over time.
 Vulnerability tests also indicate which areas require additional security protocols or measures such as two factor authentication techniques etc., so that systems stay safe against any cyber attacks when there is change in organisational structure/ setup or requirement for new system implementation modules etc.,

 – Security Management Services – This service provides access monitoring functions including creating audit trails when accessing corporate resources such as logins or modifications of databases or applications.
-Security management also involves developing protective procedures towards suspicious activity like malicious code injections through external logs so that your organisation’s sensitive information is kept safe at all times with preventive measures in place whenever required under any circumstances encountered through successful attack attempts if any detected during audit trails review etc.,
+Security management also involves developing protective procedures towards suspicious activity like malicious code injections through external logs so that your organisation’s sensitive information is kept safe at all times with preventive measures in place whenever required under any circumstances encountered through successful attack attempts if any detected during audit trails analysis etc.,

 Protection Measures – Making sure you have robust protective measures in place such as 2FA (two factor authentication) will make sure no one has unauthorised access into critical corporate systems even if stolen password credentials are used elsewhere during login attempts using captured password credentials due authentication process adopted wherein two different factors must pass for successful login session establishment else user is forced out by system itself without allowing a chance this unauthorised user further into company’s infrastructure etc.,